zhangchiqing/bluebird-promisell/tutorials/functional-async-programming.md

 // Photos [':)', ':D', ':/']
 ```

-It works, but actually we just need the effect of the both Promises, and the result value from the first Promise.
+It works, but actually we just need the blocking effect from the Promises `photosP` and `sentP`, and return the `photos` from `photosP`.

-Is there a way to say wait until the two Promises are resolved, and return the value from the first Promise?
+Is there a way to let it just wait until the two Promises are resolved, then return the value from the first Promise?

-Yes, that's `firstp`!
+Yes, that's exactly `firstp`!

 ```diff
 // [Photo] -> Promise void